 - Meet the evidence standards necessary to be consistent with leading clinical guidelines.
 We believe inclusion in leading clinical guidelines plays a critical role in payors' coverage decisions.
-In order to change clinical guidelines, tests must carry a high level of published evidence demonstrating analytical validity, clinical validity, clinical utility and cost effectiveness.
-When studies with such evidence are published in peer-reviewed journals, the authors of clinical guidelines may assess the level of evidence and determine whether modifying existing guidelines to include new technology is warranted.
-For example, we previously conducted peer-reviewed, published clinical studies for AVISE® Lupus which helped us secure favorable coverage from various commercial third-party payors.
-In the future, we also intend to conduct similar studies in order to develop similar supporting literature with respect to our other testing products. - Execute an internal managed care policy and claims adjudication function as part of our core business operations.
+In order to change clinical guidelines, tests must carry a high level of published evidence demonstrating analytical validity, clinical validity, clinical utility and cost-effectiveness.
+When studies with such evidence are published in peer-reviewed journals, the authors of clinical guidelines may assess the level of evidence and determine whether modifying existing guidelines to include new technology is warranted. - Execute an internal managed care policy and claims adjudication function as part of our core business operations.
 We employ a team of in-house claims processing and reimbursement specialists who work with patients and payors to obtain maximum reimbursement.
 In parallel, a managed care team collaborates with our reimbursement specialists to ensure our payor outreach strategy reacts to and anticipates the changing needs of our customer base.
+Overall, we work to address payors at the national level in addition to high claim volume regional payors we have identified based on our current territory coverage.

-Our customer service team is an integral part of our reimbursement strategy, working with patients and rheumatologists to navigate the claims process. - Cultivate a network of key opinion leaders.
+Cultivate a network of key opinion leaders.
 Key opinion leaders are able to influence clinical practice by publishing research and determining whether new tests should be integrated into clinical guidelines.
 We collaborate with key opinion leaders early in the development process to ensure our clinical studies are designed and executed in a way that clearly demonstrates the benefits of our testing products to healthcare providers and payors.